Supports for adults Living with Disabilities

 Flexible To Suit

-Our services are NOT 9 to 5 - wherever possible, we will facilitate care and activities based on what is best for each individual.
-This means flexible hours, and if a service user isn't able to travel, a Support Worker will collect them from home.
+Our services are NOT 9 to 5 wherever possible, we provide support and facilitate activities based on what is best for each individual.
+This means flexible hours, we work together with you.

 The Right Fit

 We find the right Community Support Worker only AFTER we know the needs of our service users, not the other way around.
 This means we can match clients with Support Workers, according to needs, skills and personalities.